joshf26/Slide-Scanning-Tools/README.md

 #### How to Use

 1. Start the script with `python src/process_video.py <INPUT_PATH>` which will use default parameters.
-2. Click the corners of the slide when prompted in the order: top left, top right, bottom right, bottom left.
+2. Drag the red circles into the corners of the slide.
+Press enter when finished.
-    - The image displayed is an average of all frames loaded so far, so if you don't see a slide to reference, just wait until more frames are loaded.
+    - The image displayed is an average of all photos loaded so far.
-3. Wait for the script to complete.
+3. Wait for the script to transform all images.
 4. View the results in the specified output directory (defaults to `./output`).
 5. View the brightness graph in the specified output path (defaults to `./brightness.png`)
     - If not all slides are captured, or duplicate slides are captured, reference the brightness graph and tweak the